sjanhunen/dokimazo/papers/in-his-name-authority-given.md

 [5]: http://www.blueletterbible.org/Bible.cfm?b=Mat&c=12&t=ESV#s=941010
 [6]: http://www.blueletterbible.org/Bible.cfm?b=Jhn&c=5&t=ESV#s=1002010
 [7]: http://www.blueletterbible.org/Bible.cfm?b=Rom&c=10&t=ESV#s=1056017

 Notes for other entries
 -----------------------

 Just as Jesus received authority from the Father, He gave authority to His disciples to be witnesses for Him

 > And he called the twelve together and gave them power and authority over all demons and to cure diseases, and he sent them out to proclaim the kingdom of God and to heal.
 (Luke 9:1-2 ESV)

+The seventy-two returned with joy, saying, “Lord, even the demons are subject to us in your name!”

 A Google image search on "In Jesus Name"